 Bill of Lading

 It is a receipt given by the captain of the ship” of goods shipped on board his vessel.
-This important document used in foreign trade shows the description of goods, marks, weight, quantity and the freight.
+This important document used in foreign trade shows the description of goods, marks, weight, quantity, and freight.
 This certificate is treated as a document of title to the goods.

-It is a cheque on which -the amount of money payable in not mentioned by the drawer.
+It is a cheque on which -the amount of money payable is not mentioned by the drawer.
 It is kept blank to be filled in by the payee.

 It is an attempt to cut off all supplies from a town or seaport during a state of war by surrounding the place with troops or ships.

 Bonus shares are free shares issued to the shareholders out of accumulated reserves.
-These reserves are created by the company out of profits and thereafter they are capitalised by the issue of bonus, shares.
+These reserves are created by the company out of profits and thereafter they are capitalized by the issue of bonuses, and shares.
 This is also known as a capitalized profit.

 Book debts are the amounts outstanding at a given date and owing to a trader by his customers as shown by the books of account.

 Boom is an upward rush of prices.
 It is the rapidity at which the price of particular goods increases in a particular market.
-In the boom period a general economic progress is witnessed.
+In the boom period, general economic progress is witnessed.

 A broker is an intermediary agent in the purchase and sale of goods.

-A bull is a speculator (on the stock exchange) who contracts to buy shares, stocks and securities in the hope that price will rise.
+A bull is a speculator (on the stock exchange) who contracts to buy shares, stocks, and securities in the hope that the price will rise.
 Thus he expects to make a profit by selling them at a higher price when the day of settlement arrives.

-We arrange our commercial terms in alphabetical order alphabet way.
+We arrange our commercial terms in alphabetical order.